Vedanshu21/Chess-Game/README.md

 # Chess-Game
 This Chess game was developed using Tkinter by:-

- Vedanshu Dewangan /n
+ Vedanshu Dewangan
- Ankit Singh/n
+ Ankit Singh <BR>
- Kalash Kumar Dani/n
+ Kalash Kumar Dani

  Instructions to play the game:-